Pooch63/Pooch63/README.md

+Note: this page is really bad.
+For nostalgic purposes, I won't change it yet, but know I made this when I was VERY knew to Github.

 - 👋 Hi, I’m @Pooch63
 - 👀 I’m interested in JavaScript, both frontend and backend - essentially, web design.
 - 🌱 I’m currently learning Svelte.